How to Be a Successful Virtual Mentor in a Remote Workplace

 • Is email okay if it’s something non-urgent?

-• Are phones calls okay?
+• Are phone calls okay?

 • What number is preferred now that we’re all working from home?